University College London: Environmental initiatives

 UCL's new Student Centre, which opened in 2019, was designed to be environmentally friendly and was one of only 320 buildings worldwide (at the time) to be certified outstanding by BREEAM.
-This certification requires innovation throughout the design, engineering and construction process, and places the Student Centre among the top 1% of buildings in the UK for sustainability.
+This certification requires innovation throughout the design, engineering and construction process, and places the Student Centre among the top 1% of non-domestic buildings in the UK for sustainability.
 The UCL Student Centre was a finalist at the Green Gown Awards in 2019.

-Also in 2019, UCL launched a Strategy for Sustainable UCL 2019-24, including three initiatives to promote sustainability.
+Also in 2019, UCL launched a Strategy for Sustainable UCL 2019–24, including three initiatives to promote sustainability.
 The Positive Climate initiative saw UCL pledge to have a 40% reduction in energy usage, all energy to come from renewables, and all UCL buildings to be carbon neutral by 2024, along with achieving net zero carbon emissions for UCL by 2030.
 The Positive Climate initiative was the winner in the "2030 Climate Action" category at the 2020 Green Gown Awards.

 A second initiative, The Loop, promotes circular economy.
-UCL set a target of reducing waste per person by 20% between 2019 and 2024, while aiming for an 85% recycling rate and the elimination single-use plastics on campus.
+UCL set a target of reducing waste per person by 20% between 2019 and 2024, while aiming for an 85% recycling rate and the elimination of single-use plastics on campus.
 The third initiative, Wild Bloomsbury, promotes biodiversity.
 UCL set a target of creating 10000 m2 of biodiverse green space on campus by 2024.
 The Strategy for a Sustainable UCL was a finalist in the "Sustainable Institution of the Year" category at the 2022 Green Gown Awards.

+UCL was ranked joint fifth globally for sustainability in the QS World University Rankings: Sustainability 2025.
+In the national People and Planet University League for 2023/24, it was ranked 12th (1st class).

 Organisation and administration

 Governance

 The two main bodies in UCL's governance structure are the council and the academic board, both of which are established by the royal charter and with powers defined by the statutes.
 There is also a University Management Committee, which is the executive committee responsible for the day-to-day operations of the institution.
 This comprises the President and Provost, the vice-presidents, the vice-provosts, the pro-provost of UCL East, the deans of the faculties, the chief financial officer, chief information officer, and chief people officer, the chief of staff, the general consul, the executive director of media and marketing, and the director of media relations.

-The senior leadership team at UCL includes the visitor.
+The senior leadership team at UCL includes the visitor, a position in English charity law that oversees the operation of the institution.
 That there shall be a visitor of the college is specified by the royal charter, as is that the position is to be held by the Master of the Rolls, the second most senior judge in England and Wales.